-There are a lot of different vinyl fences to choose from on the market today.
-Without a little research how can you really know what you are buying?
-Inside a beautiful, well-built vinyl fence are reinforcements that are not visible once your fence is installed.
-Made from both PVC and aluminum, together these reinforcing pieces will add strength to your fence.
+There are a lot of different PVC vinyl fences to choose from on the market today.
+You need to know what you are buying and DFS is here to help.
+Inside a beautiful, well-built and strong vinyl fence are reinforcements that are not visible once your fence is installed (see our installation instruction).
+These reinforcing pieces will add strength to your fence and help it last.

-When shopping for a vinyl fence, ensure the bottom rail has a metal insert in it to prevent the fence from sagging in the middle.
-A cheaper vinyl fence will avoid the addition of metal inserts to make the product more affordable, unfortunately also making the fence weaker and prone to fall apart.
+When you are shopping for a strong vinyl fence, ensure the bottom rail has a metal insert in it to prevent the fence from sagging in the middle.
+A cheaper PVC fence will avoid the addition of metal inserts to make the product more affordable.
+Unfortunately this also making the fence weaker and prone to fall apart.